ua-datalab/QNLP/Project-Plan.md

     - todo confirm that the flow is right and this is not a fluke
     - looks good tome
 - QN) so the ideal flow of events during prediction should be, we go thro ugh each word in val, check if it exists in train vocab, if yes get its already trained weights from model1, i,e the first qnlp model.
 IF NOT then go get the corresponding embeddings from fasttext, give it to model3, which will output a new weight vector for you, which then you attach to the prediction model, i.e model4, saying this is the missing piece.
 Todo: confirm if this is how khatri is doing it
 - Ans: No. He is taking every word in val, giving its embedding to model3 i.e the OOV model, which then gives its weights, and which he is using.
-I mean, ideally the weights that the OOV model predicts for the val word must be same or very close what the model1 had learned. ...but either way, this is a nice todo: run experiment with our flow chart idea and see if that changes anything.
+I mean, ideally the weights that the OOV model predicts for the val word must be same or very close what the model1 had learned. ...but either way,
+- this is a nice todo:
+	- run experiment with our flow chart idea and see if that changes anything.
+	- also take a word which exists both in train and val and see how much is the weights difference, i.e when using model1 ka real training vs model 3 ka prediction. paste the results below here

 ## Nov 17th